 One possible reason for different ER values was the different land surface sensitivities of TROPOMI in CO and NO2 measurements (Val Martin et al., 2018; Van der Velde et al., 2020).
-Previous studies have shown that tropospheric NO2 measurement was less sensitive to sources in the planetary boundary layer than CO measurements, which causes underestimation of $\Delta NO_2$ (Borsdorff et al., 2018; Van der Velde et al., 2020).
-A second reason is the highly reactive property

-330 of NO2.
-The short lifetime of NO2 makes the daily values underestimated compared to CO which gas has a relatively long lifetime.
-In addition, the natural variability of atmospheric composition (e.g., tropospheric O3, water vapor) and different measurement techniques may contribute to the measurement uncertainty.
+Previous studies have shown that tropospheric NO2 measurement was less sensitive to sources in the planetary boundary layer than CO measurements, which causes underestimation of $\Delta$ NO2 (Borsdorff et al., 2018; Van der Velde et al., 2020).
+A second reason is the highly reactive property of NO2.
+The short lifetime of NO2 makes the daily values underestimated compared to CO, which has a relatively long lifetime.
+In addition, the natural variability of atmospheric composition (e.g., tropospheric O3, water vapor)

-335 Figure 7: The relationship between daily ΔCO (mol m-2) and daily ΔNO2 (mmol m-2) was derived from TROPOMI for all regions.
+Figure 7.
+The relationship between daily $\Delta CO \pmod{m^{-2}}$ and daily $\Delta NO_2 \pmod{m^{-2}}$ was derived from TROPOMI for all regions.
 The slope of linear fit with an intercept at zero represents the combustion efficiency of different fire types.